syssi/esphome-soyosource-gtn-virtual-meter/docs/wifi-version/README.md

 ## Schematics

 The display port connector is an ordinary USB plug.
 There is no USB host attached to the USB port.
-The connector was abused to expose RXD, TXD, GND and VCC of the internal display port.
+The connector was abused to expose `RXD`, `TXD`, `GND` and `VCC` of the internal display port.